bvinoth186/notes/2022-AWS0-Database-Specialty.md

 1. TABLE – Logs the tables that were affected by query execution.

+1. To migrate rds postgresql to aurora postgresql - You can migrate data directly from an RDS for PostgreSQL DB snapshot to an Aurora PostgreSQL DB cluster.
+You can also migrate from an RDS for PostgreSQL DB instance by creating an Aurora PostgreSQL read replica of an RDS for PostgreSQL DB instance.
+When the replica lag between the RDS for PostgreSQL DB instance and the Aurora PostgreSQL read replica is zero, you can stop replication.
+At this point, you can make the Aurora read replica a standalone Aurora PostgreSQL DB cluster for reading and writing.
+Replica method will be the fastest

+1. you can now create custom endpoints for Amazon Aurora databases.
+This allows you to distribute and load balance workloads across different sets of database instances in your Aurora cluster.

+1. Amazon Aurora Serverless is a simple, cost-effective option for infrequent, intermittent, or unpredictable workloads.

 1. Each DB instance in an Amazon Aurora DB cluster uses local solid-state drive (SSD) storage to store temporary tables for a session.
 This local storage for temporary tables doesn’t automatically grow like the Aurora cluster volume.
 Instead, the amount of local storage is limited.
 The limit is based on the DB instance class for DB instances in your DB cluster.